-Assistive Technology, Specialized Clothing, Specialized Equipment & Supplies, and community-based settings for respite services: Rates are based on usual & customary charges for the products/services as paid by the general public.
+Assistive Technology, Specialized Clothing, Specialized Equipment & Supplies, Specialized Medical Equipment & Supplies and community-based settings for respite services: Rates are based on usual & customary charges for the products/services as paid by the general public.
 Charges are adjusted by the supplier based on overhead, staff wages & the local demand for the products/services.
 To maintain availability of these products/services for waiver participants, DDA adjusts rates annually if rate comparisons indicate prevailing market rates have increased significantly (e.g., 20%+).

 Community Engagement, Peer Mentoring, Person Centered Plan Facilitation: Rates are standardized & state-wide based on the skills required.
 Rates will be adjusted as necessary based on the demand for the services, availability of providers, & adjustments in rates made to providers of services that require similar skill levels.
 Rate changes may be initiated by providers or by DDA.
 DDA will review the adequacy of the rates annually using rate comparisons.
 Rates will be changed if current rates will result in providers terminating their contracts & rate comparisons indicate IFs Waiver payment rates are at least 20% less than those for individuals with comparable skills.
+Therapeutic Equipment & Supplies was removed from the waiver effective September 1, 2020.

 Extended State Plan Services (Occupational Therapy, Physical Therapy and Speech, Hearing & Language Services): These services are paid via ProviderOne, Washington State's approved MMIS.
 These rates are established by the HCA & are updated every January with any possible new codes, & rates are changed every July to align with new RVUs, State GPCI, and State specific conversion factor.
-The most recent update was in July 2023, and are reviewed every July.
+The most recent update was in July 2021, and are reviewed every July.